frransier/static-ecommerce-poc/site/README.md

 This is a static ecommerce proof of concept site built with:

 Gatsby - a static site generator
 Sanity - a headless cms
-Snipcart - ecommerce engine
+Snipcart - an ecommerce engine
+Algolia - a search index
 Netlify - for effortless continous integration, deployment and hosting